alejocn5/AlexandrusPS/README.md

 You can now run AlexandrusPS with:

 ```
-docker run -v $PWD:$PWD vivienschoonenberg/alexandrusps:0.9.9 ./AlexandrusPS.sh -i $PWD/input -o $PWD/output
+docker run -v $PWD:$PWD vivienschoonenberg/alexandrusps:0.9.9.3 ./AlexandrusPS.sh -i $PWD/input -o $PWD/output
 ```
 Where ```-v $PWD:$PWD``` mounts your current working directory and ```-i $PWD/input -o $PWD/output``` specifies the paths to the in- and output folders.

 Don't forget to add ```--platform linux/amd64``` if you're on a Mac with new M chip.
 #### Singularity
 If you wish to run ALexandrusPS on an high performance cluster with singularity, you can.
 Simply download the docker image and build a .sif image.
-Alternatively, you can pull the singularity image directly from sylabs (might be updated less freqeuntly):
+Alternatively, you can pull the singularity image directly from [Sylabs](https://cloud.sylabs.io/library/vivienschoonenberg/alexandrusps/alexandrusps) (might be updated less frequently):

 ```
 singularity pull --arch amd64 library://vivienschoonenberg/alexandrusps/alexandrusps:0.9.9.3